snotbubble/org2html/README.md

 - [ ] (maybe) headline todo and priority formatting (ransack emacs config)
 - [ ] (maybe) tag display, filter by tags
 - [ ] (maybe) clickable dates to show timeline in split screen
+- [ ] hose it all and re-write as a red or rebol3 executable

 # screenie